-The Headmaster is available to assist students with a wide range of personal concerns, including social, family, or emotional issues, and substance abuse.
-The Headmaster may also provide information about community resources to address these concerns.
-A student who wishes to meet with the Headmaster should set an appointment through the Office Manager.
+The Headmaster, Assistant Headmasters, and Deans of Students are available to assist students with a wide range of personal concerns, including social, family, or emotional issues, and substance abuse.
+They may also provide information about community resources to address these concerns.
+A student who wishes to meet with a member of the Administration should set an appointment through the Upper School Administrative Assistant.